 3.7.
 Resolution of Technical Problems.
 Registrar agrees to employ necessary employees, contractors, or agents with sufficient technical training and experience to respond to and fix all technical problems concerning Registrar's use of the Supported Protocol, the APIs, and the systems of the Registry Operator in conjunction with Registrar's systems.
-Registrar agrees that in the event of significant degradation of the Registry System or other emergency, or upon Registrar's violation of Registry Operator’s Operational Requirements or breach of this Agreement, Registry Operator may, in its sole discretion, temporarily suspend or restrict access to the Registry System.
+Registrar agrees that in the event of significant degradation of the Registry System or other emergency, or upon Registrar's violation of Registry Operator’s Operational or Security Requirements, Operations Pledge, or breach of this Agreement, Registry Operator may, in its sole discretion, temporarily suspend or restrict Registrar’s access to the Registry System.
 Such temporary suspensions shall be applied in a non-arbitrary manner and shall apply fairly to any registrar similarly situated, including Affiliates of Registry Operator.
-Except in the event of an emergency, Registry Operator will provide advance notice via email and phone call to Registrar's designated technical contact prior to any temporary suspension or restriction.
+Except in the event of an emergency, Registry Operator will provide advance notice via email to Registrar's designated technical contact prior to any temporary suspension or restriction.

 3.8.
 Transfer of Sponsorship of Registrations.
 Registrar agrees to implement transfers of Registered Name registrations from another registrar to Registrar or vice versa in accordance with the Transfer Policy.